 At this point I have to classify Best Buy customer support as Sucking a giant Suckaroo named Sucky McSuckface that really and truly Sucks the big one.

 Whatever the opposite of, “sucks,” is, that’s not Best Buy customer support.
-For those not quite sure what I’m getting at here… Best Buy customer support SUCKS BIG TIME!
-Period.
+For those not quite sure what I’m getting at here… Best Buy customer support SUCKS SO MUCH, it puts the most powerful Dyson vacuum cleaner to shame!

 (In contrast, I frequently order from Amazon, and a couple days later… BAM!
 My order has arrived.
 If there’s a problem, it takes 20 seconds to chat with an Amazon rep who resolves the issue within minutes.
 Amazon customer support is to Best Buy customer support as Lexus is to Lada – actually, my apologies to Lada, I didn’t mean to insult you like that.
 Sorry.)